djburks/RNA-Seq-Data-Analysis-Pipeline-for-Plants/README.md

 # RNA-Seq Data Analysis Pipeline for Plants

-Data, scripts, and example output to accompany "RNA-Seq Data Analysis Pipeline for Plants: Transcriptome Assembly, Alignment, and Differential Expression Analysis" by DJ Burks and RK Azad.
+Data, scripts, and example output to accompany "RNA-Seq Data Analysis Pipeline for Plants: Transcriptome Assembly , Alignment, and Differential Expression Analysis" by DJ Burks and RK Azad.

+## Installation Notes

+It is now recommneded to install the software for this tutorial using BioConda.
+Installation instructions for bioconda are available at https://bioconda.github.io/

+Once installed, it is recommended to make an environment for this tutorial (e.g. "rnaseqtutorial") and install all dependencies in a single step: conda create -n rnaseqtutorial python=3.6 fastqc trimmomatic star salmon bioconductor-deseq2 bioconductor-pcaexplorer sra-tools jellyfish bowtie2

 ## Raw_Reads